arunpn/mortar-pagerank/README.md

 # Getting Started

 This Mortar project is a general framework for calculating PageRanks for any directed graph.
-An example script `twitter-pagerank` runs PageRank on a graph of Twitter follower relationships to find the most influential Twitter users.
+There are two example scripts which demonstrate its use. `twitter-pagerank` runs PageRank on a graph of Twitter follower relationships to find the most influential Twitter users. `patents-pageran` runs PageRank on a graph of Patent Citations to find which recently-granted patents were the most influential.
 Alternatively, you can configure the template script `my-pagerank` to run PageRank on your own data (see the last section of this README).
-Either way, to get started:
+Either way, some steps to get started:

 1. [Signup for a Mortar account](https://app.mortardata.com/signup)
 1. [Install the Mortar Development Framework](http://help.mortardata.com/#!/install_mortar_development_framework)